Skip Breadcrumb Links

 - Sexual orientation

-If you are experiencing discrimination under the Human Rights Code, you can file a claim with the Human Rights Tribunal of Ontario (HRTO).
+You can not be fired for filing a complaint.
+Your rights are legally protected.
+You can file a claim with the Human Rights Tribunal of Ontario (HRTO).
 You can get help with your claim from the Human Rights Legal Support Centre.

 For More Information